-This document sets out the safety procedures and general practice applicable for club sponsored dinghy sailing at RCC.
+This document sets out the special safety procedures and general practice applicable for club sponsored sailing at RCC during the Covid_19 pandemic.

-The aim of Ribble Cruising Club is to promote an interest in sailing and to enable members to sail safely at Fairhaven Lake and on the estuary from the Clubhouse via the jetty acting OOD.
-The availability of safety boat crew is advertised by the flying of the club burgee from the clubhouse mast as per the General Sailing Rules in the handbook.
+The aim of Ribble Cruising Club is to promote an interest in sailing and to enable members to sail safely at Fairhaven Lake and on the estuary from the Clubhouse via the jetty

 The club has a small group of volunteers and as such they maintain close contact via communications over matters of safety.
-Being a tidal venue, sailing will take place on the estuary as appropriate when tides permit, and at specified times on Fairhaven lake, with such events published in the annual Handbook or, publicised beforehand.
+Being a tidal venue, sailing will also take place as appropriate when tides permit, with such events published in the annual Handbook or, publicised beforehand.